Jingo-Finance/docs/docs/contracts/v2/reference/periphery/interfaces/INonfungiblePositionManager.md

-Wraps Pegasys V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.
+Wraps Jingo V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.

 ## Parameter Structs